 - An article on actstudent.org takes a brief look at the difference between the ACT and SAT, which students may want to understand before applying to college or for a scholarship.

 - The Princeton Review provides details about the ACT, which now has a national test score average between 20 and 21, and why is important for college entrance.
 Some scholarships will allow students to submit either their SAT or ACT.

 - GRE scores or GMAT scores will be applicable when students are seeking scholarships for graduate education.
-The Kaplan Test site provides an article called “What is a Good GRE Score?” that may interest students seeking a graduate-level scholarship.
+A variety of education resources can help detail what a good GRE score includes for students seeking graduate-level scholarships.

 Many scholarship applications require evidence that students are engaged in extracurricular activities or their community or demonstrate some level of leadership.
 These types of details show that a student is well-rounded and has reached a certain level of motivation.
 Don’t take our word for it, though.
 Below we provide a list of additional sources explaining why these activities are so important.

 - Extracurricular activities show additional dimensions of a student that test scores do not reveal, The College Board points out.